propelorm/propelorm.github.com/_posts/2015-06-27-propel2-current-state-and-future.markdown

 I'm planing now to write every ~two weeks a blog post about what has been done in that data-mapper development, so you're up to date.
 Please don't judge badly about the slow development, if it is not as fast as you want to see - the contribution to this new approach is rather low since it is very complicated to build a big library like this and costs much time.
-But I really believe we all are more than happy when we have finally an alternative, full features data-mapper ORM to doctrine, which is on top faster, easier to use and uses less magic.
+But I really believe we all are more than happy when we have finally an alternative, full featured data-mapper ORM to doctrine, which is on top faster, easier to use and uses less magic.

 Next plan is to implement the l18n and nested_set behavior, which both a pretty big.
 Hope to provide you more updates soon.